Sachin124/PATCHAPI-Using-NODEJS/README.md

-# GETAPI-using-NODEJS
+# DELETEAPI-using-NODEJS
-I create a GET API for Fetching the data from user to our database MONGODB
+I create a DELETE API for delete the data by using the findByIdAndRemove() method from user to our database MONGODB